juice-shop/multi-juicer/guides/hetzner/hetzner.md

 # Example Setup with Hetzner Cloud

 This guide sets up a MultiJuicer cluster on a single [Hetzner Cloud](https://www.hetzner.com/cloud) server, sized for up to **20 teams**, reachable over **HTTPS** on your own domain (Let's Encrypt).
-The domain stays at your existing DNS provider — you just point an `A` record at the freshly-created VM.
+The domain stays at your existing DNS provider — you just point an `A` record at the freshly created VM.

 The setup is intentionally throw-away: everything lives on one VM, so after the event you delete it and pay nothing more.
 Two scripts do the whole thing: